MathKeyboardEngine/MathKeyboardEngine/README.md

 2. Fork (or clone), checkout and then open the root folder of this repository in VS Code.
 3. Open the VS Code Terminal and run:<br/>
    `npm ci`<br/>
-   This loads all dependencies from the tree as specified in package-lock.json.
+   This loads all the devDependencies from the tree as specified in package-lock.json.
 4. Compiling the library:<br/>
    All of the following commands run some script as defined in package.json:<br/>
    `npm run tsc` to do type checking, to check whether a successful compilation is possible.<br/>